 Inflation.
 War.
 Pandemic.

 There’s a lot to be worried about in the current economy.
-We’re on the brink of yet another recession, just two years after the COVID-19 downturns and the Great Recession of 2008.
+We’re on the brink of yet another recession, just a few years after the COVID-19 downturns and the Great Recession of 2008.
 In fact, the current period happens to be the 10th worst downturn since 1929.

 As we’re all panicking and pondering our next steps, a question emerges: have we learned nothing over the past couple decades?
 The voices of reason were present back then, and they repeat the same message now: